 Returning the Application for an Absentee Ballot

-Applications for absentee ballots must be received by the Town Clerk before 12:00 noon the day before an election.
-(A voter who is admitted to a health care facility
+Applications for absentee ballots must be received by the Town Clerk before 5:00pm on the fourth business day before an election.
+(A voter who is admitted to a health care facility after noon of the fifth day before an election may apply for a ballot up until the close of the polls and may request to have the ballot delivered.)
+Absentee ballots generally are available several weeks before an election.

 If the voter submits the application in person, he may obtain the ballot and vote over-the-counter (check with the office to see if the ballots are available).
 If the ballot is not available, it will be sent to the voter by mail.
 When the application is submitted in person by a family member, the ballot must be sent by mail to the voter.
 In all other cases, the ballot is sent by mail.